777ParallelClematis/777ParallelClematis/README.md

 - 💫 Stay up to date with my world here & on LinkedIn
 ---------------------------------------------------------
 - 💼 I am open to freelancing work in web dev, web design & more.
 Curious?
 Say hello.
-- ☀️ I am also seeking Summer work (Nov 2025 - Feb 2026) - Know of a project or position for me?
-Say hello.

 - NOTE: Lots of my projects are private repositories in the interest of maintaining & upholding Academic integrity.